couturelp/activisSecretSanta01a/readme.md

 using
 heroku addons:create mongolab:sandbox

+heroku config
-heroku config shows you the env variables. you should now have MONGODB_URI.
+to shows you the env variables. you should now have MONGODB_URI.

 then set the root uri (proj url, no trailing slash)

 heroku config:set ROOT_URL="https://activislink-v01a.herokuapp.com"
+or
+heroku config:set ROOT_URL="https://activis-santa-01a.herokuapp.com"
+heroku config:set ROOT_URL="http://activis-santa-01a.gmaq.ca"

 then push to Heroku